This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Karnak Temple

-At the heart of the Karnak Temple Complex lies the Temple of Amun, dedicated to the king of the gods.
-It is surrounded by a number of smaller temples, chapels, and sanctuaries dedicated to other deities.
+At the core of the Karnak Temple Complex resides the Temple of Amun, a hallowed sanctuary dedicated to the supreme deity, the king of the gods.
+This central temple is enveloped by an array of smaller temples, chapels, and sanctuaries devoted to various other divine entities.

 Karnak Temple / 7-Day Egypt Itinerary